ghostdog87/WoWJunkyard2/WoWJunkyard2/README.md

 # WoWJunkyard2
 Course project for Softuni - ASP.NET Core and Vue JS 2020

-## Type - WoW Information Site
+## WoW Information Site

 ## Description

-This is Web page that gives information about characters in World of Warcraft and news related to the game.
+This is a web page that gives information about characters in World of Warcraft and news related to the game.
-It provides the following  information: character items, character progress in mythic dungeons, detailed information about characters.
+It provides the following  information: news, characters, character items, character progress in mythic dungeons, detailed information about characters.
+Search bar to find characters.
 Shows the details for each character item.
-Search bar to find characters.

 ## Tools and Libraries used in the project:
 	- MSSQL server